core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

    Furthermore, the adversary needs to consider a group request that specifically targets a resource for which the CoAP servers are configured to respond.
 While this can be often correctly inferable from the application context, it is not explicit from the group request itself, since Group OSCORE protects the Uri-Path and Uri-Query CoAP Options conveying the respective components of the target URI.

    As a further mitigation against amplification attacks, a server can also rely on the Echo Option for CoAP defined in {{RFC9175}} and include it in a response to a group request.
-By doing so, the server can assert that the alleged sender of the group request (i.e., the CoAP client associated with a certain authentication credential including the corresponding public key) is indeed reachable at the claimed source address, especially if this differs from the one used in previous group requests from the same (authenticated) device.
+By doing so, the server can assert that the alleged sender of the group request (i.e., the CoAP client associated with a certain authentication credential including the corresponding public key) is indeed reachable at the claimed source address of the group request, especially if such an address differs from the one used in previous group requests from the same (authenticated) device.
 Although responses including the Echo Option do still result in amplification, this is limited in volume compared to when all servers reply with a full response.

+   Using the Echo Option does not provide authentication of source addressing information about the sender of a CoAP message.
+Also, using the Echo Option in itself does not provide source authentication of exchanged messages, which is achieved by means of Group OSCORE (see {{chap-security-considerations-sec-mode-sauth}}).
+Using the Echo Option together with Group OSCORE allows a CoAP server in the OSCORE group to assert the freshness of CoAP requests received from other members in the group.

 * Group OSCORE limits the impact of attacks based on IP spoofing over IP multicast (see {{Section 11.4 of RFC7252}}).
-In fact, requests and corresponding responses sent in the OSCORE group can be correctly generated only by legitimate members of the group.
+In fact, requests and corresponding responses sent in the OSCORE group can be correctly generated only by CoAP endpoints that are legitimate members of the group.

     Within an OSCORE group, the shared symmetric-key security material strictly provides only group-level authentication.
 However, source authentication of messages is also ensured, both in the group mode by means of signatures (see {{Sections 8.1 and 8.3 of I-D.ietf-core-oscore-groupcomm}}), and in the pairwise mode by using additionally derived pairwise keys (see {{Sections 9.3 and 9.5 of I-D.ietf-core-oscore-groupcomm}}).
-Thus, recipient endpoints can verify a message to be originated by the alleged, identifiable sender in the OSCORE group.
+Thus, recipient endpoints can verify a message to have been originated and sent by the alleged, identifiable CoAP endpoint in the OSCORE group.

     As noted above, the server may additionally rely on the Echo Option for CoAP defined in {{RFC9175}}, in order to verify the aliveness and reachability of the client sending a request from a particular IP address.